adrianl66/Fitbit/Codebook.md

-# This is the codebook describing the tidy data file output.txt
+# Codebook describing the tidy data file output.txt
 ## Source Data File
 The source datafile is the Human Activity Recognition Using Smartphones Dataset from